Biomedical and Health Sciences

 Requirements for admission are the same as the general university requirements, with the addition that applicants must have taken high school biology, mathematics through trigonometry or precalculus, and chemistry; physics is highly recommended.

-- Medical Laboratory Science AMP
+Medical Laboratory Science B.S.

 - Medical Laboratory Science M.S.